cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![web\_export\_full.png](_static/images/Export/web_export_full.png)

-To generate an entire web page as a zip archive, select ***File | Export as Web Page...***.
+To generate an entire web page for all networks in the session as a zip archive, select ***File | Export as Web Page...***.
 The following dialog will appear:

 ![web\_export\_full\_dialog.png](_static/images/Export/web_export_full_dialog.png)